 Throughout my many years at HKI, I have continually learned the importance of working in development.
 Working with teams to prevent blindness through developing innovative programs, using advanced technology and sustainable approaches, providing training, engagement with stakeholders at various levels, advocacy to the government, and integrating these proven programs into existing health systems are all crucial to preventing blindness and vision problems in adults and children.

 Sukma, Lita Puspita and Amrizal Anwar are higher secondary students who were finding it difficult to read what was written on the board in the classroom and concentrate in class due to headaches and problems with their vision.
-HKI’s ChildSight programs made it possible for children to be screened by their teachers, refracted by trained opticians, and receive free eyeglasses.
+Helen Keller’s US Vision programs made it possible for children to be screened by their teachers, refracted by trained opticians, and receive free eyeglasses.
 Now they feel empowered, confident, and are ready to take on any challenges put forth to them.

-As part of the HKI team, I am glad that I can touch the lives of the most vulnerable and disadvantaged, by planning programs and bringing forth initiatives to prevent vision loss and restore vision wherever possible.
+As part of the Helen Keller team, I am glad that I can touch the lives of the most vulnerable and disadvantaged, by planning programs and bringing forth initiatives to prevent vision loss and restore vision wherever possible.

-I, now contribute towards the fulfillment of my passion and the fulfillment of one of HKI’s mission: Helping People See.
+I now contribute towards the fulfillment of my passion and the fulfillment of Helen Keller’s mission: Helping People See.